tiliajs/tilia/README.md

 - Inserted objects are not cloned.
 - Tracking follows moved or copied objects.
 - Respects `readonly` properties.
+- Support for both read based observing and branch based tracking.

 ### Goals and Non-goals